amandasaurus/osm-mapping-party-before-after/README.md

    cd osm-mapping-party-before-after
    ```

-### Install & use via Docker image
+## Use via Docker or MyBinder

-Alternatively, if you do not want to install the whole pipeline yourself, you can run this setup in a Docker container that is ready to use.
+If you do not want to install the whole pipeline yourself, you can run this setup in a Docker container that is ready-to-use and that can also run in the free-to-use open source cloud infrastructure of _MyBinder_.

+If you want to use the _MyBinder_ version, [click here and wait a bit](https://mybinder.org/v2/gh/gedankenstuecke/osm-mapping-party-before-after/binderrize?labpath=make-images.ipynb).
+This will launch the version online in a virtual machine and lets you interact with the code through a small Python notebook that will launch automatically and contains all necessary instructions.

+The MyBinder version has two drawbacks: 1.
+You will have to upload the OSM history file (_\*.osh.pbf_) into the container.
+Depending on the region of interest these can be quite large.
+2. Creating the maps will take longer, as other external downloads will have to be downloaded on the fly.
+See [this blog post for more details](https://tzovar.as/map-comparisons/).

+If you want to run the Docker image on your own computer, you can find the necessary [image is available on Docker Hub under `gedankenstuecke/osm-mapping-party-before-after`](https://hub.docker.com/r/gedankenstuecke/osm-mapping-party-before-after).

+### Building the Docker container from scratch

-We start, by cloning this repository:
+Alternatively, you can also build the container locally if you want to make changes to it/improve it: We start by cloning this repository:

 ```bash
 git clone --recurse-submodules https://github.com/amandasaurus/osm-mapping-party-before-after